Bhutan General Information

 Population Of Bhutan The population of Bhutan is estimated at 700000 as of 1996.
 As in most developing countries, the proportion of the population under 15 is as high as 43%.
 As this age group enters the reproductive period, the population growth rate is likely to rise above the current 3.1% unless family planning is more widely practiced.
 With this in view, various family planning options with the latest techniques are made freely available, accompanied by a family planning information campaign.

-Indians do not require visa or any travel documents to enter up to Phuntsholing.
-Actually the buses from Siliguri go all the way up to Phuntsholing crossing the border gate.
-But beyond Phuntsholing, even Indians need a permit to visit other places within Bhutan.
+Indians do not require visa but they have to obtain route permit to enter Bhutan.
 Indian citizens need to carry the passport (or any other government issued identity proof recognized by Bhutan Immigration) in order to get the permit.
 The permit is issued by the Bhutanese immigration office located in the border.

 People & culture:

 The people of Bhutan are hardworking, simple, hospitable and straightforward.
 They can be categorized into three broad ethnic groups: the Sharchops, Ngalungs and those from Nepali origin.
 The Sharchops are believed to have been the earliest inhabitants of Bhutan.
 A majority of them have been living in the eastern parts of the Kingdom.
 The Nagalungs are the descendants of the Tibetan immigrants, who came to Bhutan from about the 9th century onward.
 They have been staying primarily in the western part.
 The people belonging to the Nepali origin are the third category of people.
 They have been living in the southern belt of Bhutan.
-When Bhutan was closed to the outside world and had no development, these Nepalese origin people were taken by the Bhutanese government to accelerate the developmental activities.
-However, it is pity to say that more than 100,000 Nepali origin Bhutanese were evicted from their own homeland by the Bhutanese government on charge of demonstrating for democracy and fundamental human rights.
-At present, they have been leading a pathetic life in the camps in eastern Nepal.
 The southern Bhutanese are the followers of Hinduism, while the Sharchops and Ngalungs follow Buddhism.
-The national language of Bhutan is Dhongkha and its national religion is Buddhism.
+The national language of Bhutan is Dzongkha and its national religion is Buddhism.
 More than 75 percent of the people in Bhutan have adopted agriculture as their main occupation.
 Until now, the culture and social life of Bhutan has remained unaffected by modernity.

 In this dragon kingdom, Tshechus are the main annual religious festivals of Bhutan that are celebrated to honour Guru Padmasambhava, also known as "Guru Rimpoche".
 Tshechus are considered as an occasion for reverence, feasting, socializing and blessing by the people.
 Staged at different times of the year in different parts of the Kingdom, Tshechu is a unique experience to the outsider.
 Apart from Tshechus, Dashain and Tihar are also celebrated in Bhutan.
 Primarily, Dashain and Tihar are celebrated by the Nepali origin Bhutanese.